BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/openapi.md

 *  OpenAPI documents should comply with **version 3.0.3** (latest as of 25th Feb 2020)
 *  All APIs should support an endpoint **"{server}/openapi"** that returns the **"openapi.json"** definition

+## Online tools to help create, validate and convert OpenAPI Documents

+*  [Swagger Editor](https://editor.swagger.io/) - paste in YAML or JSON to convert and validate + basic editing tools
+*  [Swagger UI](https://petstore.swagger.io/) - enter URL of an OpenAPI Document to view auto-generated documentation

 ## Anatomy of a BGS OpenAPI Document

 The root of an API document **must** contain the following keys: